 Tickeron ratings are formulated such that a rating of 1 designates the most successful stocks in a given industry, while a rating of 100 points to the least successful stocks for that industry.

-AMD's Price Growth Rating (2) in the Semiconductors industry is somewhat better than the same rating for FORM (35) in the Electronic Production Equipment industry.
-This means that AMD’s stock grew somewhat faster than FORM’s over the last 12 months.
+AMD's Price Growth Rating (3) in the Semiconductors industry is in the same range as FORM (34) in the Electronic Production Equipment industry.
+This means that AMD’s stock grew similarly to FORM’s over the last 12 months.

 | AMD | FORM | |